Anatolia: Ottoman Empire

 Among the Turkish leaders, the Ottomans emerged as great power under Osman I and his son Orhan.
 The Anatolian beyliks were successively absorbed into the rising Ottoman Empire during the 15th century.
-It is not well understood how the Osmanlı, or Ottoman Turks, came to dominate their neighbors, as the history of medieval Anatolia is still little known.
+It is not well understood how the Osmanlı ('Ottoman Turks'), came to dominate their neighbours, as the history of medieval Anatolia is still little known.
 The Ottomans completed the conquest of the peninsula in 1517 with the taking of Halicarnassus (modern Bodrum) from the Knights of Saint John.